 This blog is really what started it all for me.
-I started Keeping It Real About UX back in 2007 in an attempt to share my thoughts and observations about my work, and the industry I work in, with the rest of the community (and anyone who would listen, really).
-After years of consistently posting new ideas and topics, I found that I wasn’t able to keep up with it as I once did.
-That’s ok though, because I still put new thoughts there now and again, and, even better, I keep the older thoughts around in case you missed them!
+I started Keeping It Real About UX back in 2007 to share my thoughts and observations about my work and the industry I work in with the rest of the community (and anyone who would listen, really).
+After years of consistently posting new ideas and topics, I found I wasn’t able to keep up with it as I once did.
+That’s ok though, because I still put new thoughts there now and again.
+Even better, I keep the older thoughts around in case you missed them!

 Defining Customer Intentions